Sign up HERE to receive Actions of the Week by email

 Illinois’ budget crisis continues, affecting those most vulnerable among us most severely.
 Movement toward a budget has begun, but our elected officials need to hear from their constituents to make the difficult choices required to resolve this crisis.
 Now is a critical time for our elected leaders to hear from their constituents that Illinois needs a full year, fully funded budget supported by adequate revenue.

-- Please call (see below) or click here to urge your elected state officials to pass a responsible, full year, fully funded budget NOW.
+- Please click here to urge your elected state officials to pass a responsible, full year, fully funded budget NOW.